sagarishere/yolofigolang/README.md

 In MongoDB this all can be part of a single Json document inside a collection (collection is table equivalent of MySQL in MongoDB, however unlike tables, one can do all kind of data in a single collection as well as within a single document.
 A document in MongoDB corresponds to a row in table in mysql)

 --------------------

 Commercial Product: Yolofi Teams:

+Yolofi Teams Product Pitch:=
+  Q: How strong is the bonding in your team?
+  Q: Is there a matrix for measuring bonding?

+With Yolofi:
+ => Measure team bonding.
+ => Improve team performance.
+ => Form unbreakable friendships.
+ => Made for people-first companies.
+ => Decrease attrition.

+ The storyline:
+ When a new employee joins a company, they find themselves with the unknowns.

+ They don't know the tastes of other people in their teams, the chilling factor and the vibe factors, the eyebrow raising topics... the sensitivity and culture of the company as a whole and their teammates as individuals.

+ It takes an average of 2 years for a new employee to become one with the company cutlture and make effortless team work.
+    What if we could reduce it to 2 weeks.

+ With Yolofi Teams, you don't imagine the productivity boost, you live it.

 Pilot:
 The test pilot of Yolofi Teams will happen in one of the sponsors of Kood Johvi prgram.
 Either Bolt of Transferwise or some other sponsor could try it out with a team who have recruited a new member.